shammasktl/festie-results-plugin-server/GET_STRATEGIC_RESULTS_API.md

 - **Excitement**: Keep competition close and engaging throughout the event

 ### 📊 Strategic Planning
-- **Program Analysis**: See which unpublished programs would benefit your team most
+- **Program Analysis**: See which unpublished programs would benefit your team most based on scores
-- **Competitive Intelligence**: Understand which programs competitors need published to stay ahead
+- **Competitive Intelligence**: Understand which programs competitors need published based on their high scores
-- **Timing Strategy**: Decide when to publish which programs for maximum impact
+- **Score-Based Strategy**: Maximize team points by publishing programs where your team has high scores (11, 10, 9, 8)
-- **Complete Context**: Get full program data including participants and all results
+- **Complete Context**: Get full program data including participants and all score-based results

 ### 🏆 Tournament Flow
 - **Phase Management**: Control how rankings evolve throughout the event by publishing strategic programs